Collecting international duty and import taxes

 If you ship internationally, then your customers might be charged additional duties and import taxes when they receive their shipments.

-Your choices of how to manage duties and import taxes are called international commerce terms, or incoterms.
+Your choices of how to manage duty and import taxes are called international commerce terms, or incoterms.
 The following are the two most frequently used incoterms:

 - Delivered duty paid (DDP).
 This term indicates that the seller assumes responsibility for any import costs that might be payable when goods cross borders, such as VAT and duties.
 You can collect payment for these charges during the checkout process.
 When the DDP incoterm is available, using it provides customers with a total price for the product and helps to avoid shipping delays.